dnbard/brackets-extension-rating/README.md

 # Brackets Extension Rating

-An [brackets IDE](http://brackets.io) extension to display other extensions statictics based on downloads.
+A [brackets IDE](http://brackets.io) extension to display other extensions statictics based on downloads.

 ## Brackets extension